-Strong S12004G Always wear eye protection equipment when operating this machine.
 S12005G Always wear ear protection equipment when operating this machine.
 501465 CAUTION!
-Always wear safety boots when operating the sawmill.
-501467 Lubrication point P117896 P11789 Blade alignment.
-Turn right to move the blade out on wheel; turn left to move the blade in on wheel.
+Always wear safety boots when operating this machine.
+501467 Lubrication point P11789 Blade alignment.
+Turn right to move the blade out on the wheel; turn left to move the blade in on the wheel.
+092597 Blade tension adjustment (See Section 2.5)